-The EPA did a fascinating study on fuel efficiency trends in US vehicles between 1975 and 2011, available at http://www.epa.gov/otaq/
+The EPA did a fascinating study on fuel efficiency trends in US vehicles manufactured between 1975 and 2013, available at http://www.epa.gov/otaq/

-More recently, New Zealand’s Ministry of Transport has started collecting fuel efficiency ratings for vehicles as they enter the fleet.
-This shows that the light vehicles coming into New Zealand (including cars, vans, light trucks etc) have been getting more efficient, which is a good thing.
+NZ doesn’t have a long-term data series like the US, but the Ministry of Transport now collects fuel efficiency ratings for vehicles as they enter the fleet.
+This shows that the light vehicles coming into New Zealand (including cars, vans, light trucks etc) have been getting more efficient.
 Cars entering the fleet today are at least 10% more efficient than in 2005, on average.
 You can see the downward trend in fuel use in the graph below.
-Actually, the graph shows CO2 emissions, but as we’ll see in my next post, these are directly proportional to the amount of fuel used.
+Actually, the graph shows CO2 emissions, but these are directly proportional to the amount of fuel used.

 So what are the takeaways here?
-New Zealanders have started buying more fuel-efficient cars thanks to higher prices since 2005 or so, but the improvement hasn’t been stunning – 10% is nothing to write home about, and there hasn’t been any noticeable effect on how much petrol the overall car fleet uses.
+New Zealanders (and Americans) have started buying more fuel-efficient cars thanks to higher fuel prices in the last decade, but the improvement hasn’t been stunning – 10% is nothing to write home about, and there hasn’t been any noticeable effect on how much petrol the overall car fleet uses.
 In fact, international comparisons make it likely that decades of technological progress have done almost nothing to reduce how much petrol we use.
 Engines have gotten better, but cars have gotten bigger.